markmichon/validator/readme.md

 # Validator

 An application for speeding up checking of html and css validity.
 Ties in with validator-services node app.
+Preview [on Netlify](https://validator.netlify.com)

 ## Setup